satoshi-hirose/slack2discord_migration/README.md

 		    1, in text channel in Discord, type "$import_all_channels ./"
 		    2, wait a while (about [number of comment] x 1 sec)

+                    (Optional) if you want to create the Discord channels under the category "text channel" or else, 1, right click "text channel" -> copy ID (CATEGORY_ID) 2, in text channel in Discord, type "$import_all_channels ./ CATEGORY_ID"